PatGleeson101/mathicall.js/README.md

 ```

 ### Module or Node.js
-Other ES6 modules and sufficiently-recent Node.js versions (at or above 13.2.0) can include `mathicall.module.js` using normal ES6 syntax:
+ES6 modules and sufficiently-recent Node.js versions (at or above 13.2.0) can include `mathicall.module.js` using ES6 syntax:
 ##### Example 1
 ```javascript
 import * as Mathicall from "path/to/mathicall.module.js";